kubeflow/kubeflow/README.md

 ### Steps

-In order to quickly set up all components, execute the following commands,
+In order to quickly set up all components, execute the following commands:

 ```commandline
 # Initialize a ksonnet APP